veliovgroup/Meteor-Files/docs/insert.md

  - `continue` {*Function*} - Continue paused upload process
  - `toggleUpload` {*Function*} - Toggle `continue`/`pause` if upload in the progress
  - `abort` {*Function*} - Abort upload upload and file reading, then trigger `onAbort` callback
- - `readAsDataURL` {*Function*} - Returns file as base64 data URL, can be used to create previews and etc. *Do not call on large files, may lead to browser crash*.
-Returns empty string if file is not yet loaded to browser, use `onReady` callback to make sure file is loaded to browser.
  - `state` {*ReactiveVar*} - String reflecting current state of the upload, with four possible values:
     * `active` - file is currently actively uploading
     * `paused` - file upload is paused